-Unfortunately, Nintendo created the system using a technology that was all but defunct by the time of it‘s release.
+Unfortunately, Nintendo created the system using a technology that was all but defunct by the time of its release.
 Offering an alternate format to the cartridge which utilized rewritable magnetic discs rather than the CD-ROM format of Nintendo’s main rivals.
 While the technology may have seemed fanciful to audiences outside of Japan, Nintendo already had experience utilizing disk drives with their systems (i.e. the Famicom Disk System).
 The format also shared with cartridges the benefit of difficulty in pirating while alleviating the space constraints of traditional cartridges and the loading times endemic to the CD-ROM based systems of the time.
-However production costs for the magnetic discs used with the system remained higher than that off CD-ROM media and this had the effect of tempering 3rd party developer interest since the ubiquitous CD-ROM disk could be made for pennies and while offering even more space than was available via the technology offered in the 64DD.
+However, production costs for the magnetic discs used with the system remained higher than that of CD-ROM media.
+As a result, and 3rd party developer interest sank since the ubiquitous CD-ROM disk could be made for pennies and while a great deal more space than was available via the 64DD.

-Nintendo offered the 64DD through a mail order subscription service in Japan that cost subscribers ¥2,500 a month, for a 12 month contract.
-What they got for that price was the 64DD hardware unit, including a 4MB RAM expansion pack, a modem cartridge including the cables, software and access to the RAND net online service.
-Also games and additional software programs were to be shipped out to clients periodically
+Nintendo offered the 64DD through a mail order subscription service in Japan that cost subscribers ¥2,500 a month, for a 12-month contract.
+What they got for that price was the 64DD hardware unit, including a 4MB RAM expansion pack, a modem cartridge including the cables, software, and access to the RAND net online service.
+Further, games and additional software programs were to be shipped out to clients periodically

 The system was obviously designed to play new and original 64DD game releases, and nine full 64DD games were actually released (four of which were different versions of Mario paint) for the system.
 But it wasn’t the new game releases that got video games players interested and intrigued with 64DD platform.
 It was the concept of the expansion kit disc’s, that provided further content for previously released Nintendo 64 games.
 The only expansion kit released that utilized the power of both systems was the F-Zero X Expansion Kit.
 With many others being proposed, but never released.